 This is an excellent course to combine with the Basic Sharpening course.
 A plane only works well when it is sharp, and PFW generally offers the sharpening course just before the Planecraft course.

 PFW has a wide assortment of tools for students to use.
 However, if you have your own tools or would like an excuse to purchase some new ones, the tool list is below.
 PFW recommends purchasing tools from Tools for Working Wood, Lee Valley/Veritas, Hida Tool and Hock Tools

 - Block plane - Lie Nielsen #102 or Veritas low-angle block plane

 - Bench plane - Veritas no. 4 smoothing plane, Lie Nielsen no. 4 smoothing plane

 - Pencil, notebook

-You're welcome to bring your honing stones, a honing guide, a metal straight edge and extra plane blades.
+You're welcome to bring your sharpening stones, a honing guide, a metal straight edge and extra plane blades.
 You are also invited to bring with you any planes that might need tuning, hand-me-down planes, flea market treasures, etc. If we have time, we'll be glad to take a look at them.